cyberbotics/epuck_ros2/installation/README.md

 ```bash
 dd bs=4M if=path_to_pi_puck_image.img of=/dev/sdX conv=fsync
 ```
-It is very important to correct the output device, it is usually named as `/dev/sdb` (not `/dev/sdb1`).
+It is very important to provide a correct output device name, it is usually `/dev/sdb` (not `/dev/sdb1`).
 To check whether the block device is the one associated with the SD card you can run before inserting the SD card `ls /dev/sd*`, then insert the SD card and run the same command again and compare the output.
 For, more detailed instructions on how to burn an image to the SD card for different OS' you can check the following links: